j4orz/singularitysystems/src/syllabus.md

 - [**picograd**](https://github.com/j4orz/picograd): modern deep learning framework

-While micrograd is good for research scientists to further understand the leaky abstraction of backpropagation (think activation gradients and normalization), picograd is intended for systems programmers and performance engineers looking to further understand the compilers and chips of deep learning.
+While micrograd is good for research scientists to further understand the leaky abstraction of backpropagation, picograd is intended for systems programmers and performance engineers looking to further understand the compilers and chips of deep learning.

 ### Prerequisites
 - solid deep learning (sd && llama)